-The National Football League is arguably the most popular sporting league in the world, but it will never reach its full potential unless there’s a concerted effort to rid the league of players who continually damage the NFL’s reputation.
-Roger Goodell & Co. conduct business as usual with a “too big to fail” mentality, but if they don’t address this pressing issue soon it could lead to damaging consequences for the league and each of its 32 NFL franchises.
+The National Football League is arguably the most popular sporting league in the world.
+It won’t remain that way unless there’s a better effort to discipline players who consistently damage its reputation.
+Roger Goodell & Co. conduct business as usual with a “too big to fail” mentality, but if they don’t address this pressing issue soon it could lead to harsh consequences for the league and each of its 32 NFL franchises.

 Since the Super Bowl in February, 27 active NFL players have been arrested for a number of different crimes.
 Former New England Patriots tight end Aaron Hernandez is one of those 27, pinned with murder and five related gun charges just two short weeks ago.
 I thought the Plaxico Burress and Michael Vick incidents would be enough to push the NFL to make drastic changes to its player misconduct policies, but apparently not.

-The league’s public relations crisis can be analyzed from a strategic communications perspective.
-The NFL has a reputation to uphold, and as of now the decision makers have been reactive instead of proactive in combating off-field player misconduct.
-To salvage the league’s image and restore credibility with the fans, media, and other invested stakeholders, these steps should be taken by the NFL commissioner :
+The league’s public relations crisis should be broken down, analyzed and mitigated with a strategic plan.
+The NFL has the reputation as the most competitive football league in the world, but off-field issues involving players continue to damage that reputation.
+Decision makers have been reactive instead of proactive in combating player misconduct.
+To salvage the league’s image and restore credibility with the fans, media, and other stakeholders, these steps should be taken by the NFL:

 - Establish strategies, which are the broad approaches you’ll take to achieve the goal.
 Revising player misconduct policies and enforcing stricter penalties and repercussions are a few good examples.

-- Tactics need to be implemented to identify the tools you will use to achieve the already set strategies and objectives on a day-to-day basis.
+- Tactics need to be implemented to achieve the already set strategies and objectives on a day-to-day basis.
 Working with the press to get the message out about revised policies and forcing players to seek professional help to fix behavioral issues are a few useful tactics that will aid in achieving long-term goals.